AmoyCherry/fuzz-with-LLM/documents/notes/DataSet.md

    - The constants are meaningful (e.g. flag, mode) and we should retain and convert them to hex.
    - Addresses are related to strings (e.g. path) and data structures (e.g. msg) and we can assign to them.
-   - Assign resources if not any match.
+   - Fallback: Assign resources if not any match.

 2. Target data: